davidcoates/praxis-blog/_posts/2024-04-09-joyful-annotated-ASTs.md

 - `Source` (definition omitted) is a range of line and column numbers indicating the location of a substring in the source code.
 This is used purely for error messages.
 - `Annotation a` is a type family which allows us to annotate different categories of terms with different types.

 Although every term has a `Source`, only certain categories (`Exp`, `Pat`, and `Type`) have an `Annotation`.
 The annotation is wrapped in a `Maybe` since it may not be present depending on the stage of compilation[^1].
-For example, `Exp` and `Pat` will only have their `Type` annotations set after the type-checking stage.
+For example, `Exp` and `Pat` will only have their `Type` annotations set after the type inference stage.

-It's worth mentioning that this approach is somewhat similar to *Trees that grow*[^2], but here our annotations only need to depend on the category, not the individual constructors within a category.
+It's worth mentioning that this approach is somewhat similar to *Trees that grow*[^2], but here our annotations only need depend on the category, not the individual constructors within a category.
 This is a major simplification that has proved to be sufficient for the Praxis compiler.

 <br/>
 # The Manipulation Problem

 Let's look at one sort of manipulation we want to do to our terms: substitutions.
 To provide a motivated example, we'll look at substitutions in the context of type inference.

-The goal of type inference is to set the type annotation of every expression in the program.
-This is done in two stages.
-The first stage (*constraint generation*) traverses the program tree and annotates every expression with a type, however it is allowed to use type *unification variables* (α, β, ...) which each represent a concrete but as-yet unknown type.
+The goal of type inference is to set the type annotation of every expression and pattern in the program.
+This happens in two stages:

+1. The first stage (*constraint generation*) traverses the program tree and annotates every expression with a type, however it is allowed to use *type unification variables* (α, β, ...) which each represent a concrete but as-yet unknown type.
 At the same time *constraints* are generated involving these unification variables, such as `α ~ β`, `α ~ (γ -> Bool)`, and `Integral γ`.

-The second stage (*constraint solving*) attempts to resolve the unification variables by deduction from the set of generated constraints.
-When a unification variable is resolved, e.g. `β := (Int -> Bool)`, the unification variable (e.g. `β`) is replaced by the resolved type (e.g. `Int -> Bool`) throughout the program, and in all the generated constraints.
+2. The second stage (*constraint solving*) attempts to resolve the unification variables by deduction from the set of generated constraints.
+When a unification variable is resolved, e.g. `β := (Int -> Bool)`, the unification variable (`β`) is replaced by the resolved type (`Int -> Bool`) throughout the program, and in all the generated constraints.
 Type inference is completed when all unification variables have been resolved.

 Let's consider how we would apply a substitution `α := t` throughout a program.
 In essence we need to find all the types within the program, and for each of them apply the substitution.
 So, let's start with a function to apply the substitution to a type: